patromi/tracardi-string-operations/README.md

 # Output

-Here is two type of output, bool and operated string
+Here is two type of output, bool or operated string